OpenTechStrategies/torque-devenv/README.md

 | - SimpleBook
 ```

-4. (Optional) Populate necessary environment variables
+4. (Optional, but highly recommended) Populate necessary environment variables

 ```
-$ cp .env.template .env
+$ cp configuration/configuration.env.template configuration/configuration.env
-$ vi .env
+$ vi configuration/configuration.env
-$ source .env
 ```

-The `.env.template` file explains the circumstances in which a developer may want to populate these variables.
+The `configuration/configuration.env.template` file explains the circumstances in which a developer may want to populate these variables.

-In order for this devenv setup to work properly, you must create a `.env` file from the template _and_ configure the `SVN_*` variables.
+In order for this devenv setup to work properly, you must create a `configuration/configuration.env` file from the template _and_ configure at least the `SVN_*` variables.

 5. Run `vagrant up`